jakwings/fd/README.md

             list.
             With --threads=1 commands will run sequentially.
 When multi -threading is enabled and multiplexing is not enabled, commands will not receive input from the terminal.
+If not running with a single thread, each output of the command will be buffered, reordered (printed to stdout before stderr) and synchronized to avoid overlap.

     -v, --verbose
             Show warnings about file permissions, loops caused by symlinks, I/O